ceisammodes/DRed-MD/README.md

   ```
   In the case of PCA, a file named `PCA_k_comp_nm.pickle`, with `k` the number of selected PCs, is obtained.
 In the previous example, `k = 18`.
 It contains the information about the PCA done on the training set.
 In the case of NMV, a file named `container_var_k_dim_nm.pickle` with `k` the number of selected NMs ordered by variance is obtained.

-All the ingredients necessary to run in reduced dimensionality are ready!
-In the directory: `tests/tests_210525/trans_AZM/DRed-MD_trajs/`, some trajectory folders are already prepared and named `TRAJ1/`, `TRAJ2/`, ..., `TRAJ9/`.
-It is possible to find also the `PCA_18_comp_nm.pickle` file copied from the `reference_ensemble/` folder.
 Note that in each folder, in order to run in reduced dimensionality, it is necessary to have:

 - the PCA or NMV `.pickle` file